Aliases for FZD10 Gene

 GeneCards Summary for FZD10 Gene

 FZD10 (Frizzled Class Receptor 10) is a Protein Coding gene.
-Diseases associated with FZD10 include Synovium Cancer and Colorectal Cancer.
-Among its related pathways are HTLV-I infection and ERK Signaling.
-GO annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
-An important paralog of this gene is FZD1.
+Diseases associated with FZD10 include Fallopian Tube Serous Adenocarcinoma and Colorectal Cancer.
+Among its related pathways are Association Between Physico-Chemical Features and Toxicity Associated Pathways and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and PDZ domain binding.
+An important paralog of this gene is FZD9.